toastedsalad/nvim/README.md

 * Install lua lsp to help with configuration of neovim.
     * Solved
 * What's the diff between /after and /lua directories.
+    * Semi-solved: In very broad terms /after configs will be applied later.
+* Solve path resolution for the debugger.